shadowsocks/shadowsocks-rust/README.md

     ],

     // Server configuration
-    // listen on [::] for dual stack support
+    // listen on :: for dual stack support, no need add [] around.
     "server": "::",
     // Change to use your custom port number "server_port": 8388,